 The fungal disease was first discovered in New York in 2006, has spread across the U.S. and reached Wisconsin in 2014.
 The fungal disease, known as white-nose syndrome (WNS), has caused the most precipitous decline of North American wildlife in recorded history.
 Since it was discovered, WNS has affected many species of cave-hibernating bats in the U.S. and Canada, causing declines approaching 100% in some populations.
 The WNS poses a severe threat to all four of Wisconsin’s cave bat species: big brown bat, little brown bat, northern long-eared bat and tricolored bat.

 - Subscribe to receive Bat Program updates

-Stay on top of the latest research, follow progress of Wisconsin's bat monitors and get the dates of our next bat festival.
-News and events direct to your inbox from the Wisconsin Bat Program.
+Stay on top of the latest research, follow the progress of Wisconsin's bat monitors and get the dates of our next bat festival.
+News and events are directed to your inbox from the Wisconsin Bat Program.

 White-nose syndrome (WNS) is a devastating disease of hibernating bats that has caused the most precipitous decline of North American wildlife in recorded history.
-It is caused by the fungus Psuedogymnoascus destructans, and is rapidly spreading through cave bat populations across the country causing unprecedented mortality.
+It is caused by the fungus Pseudogymnoascus destructans and is rapidly spreading through cave bat populations across the country causing unprecedented mortality.

 Since it was first discovered in 2006, WNS has affected eleven cave-hibernating bats, including four endangered species and subspecies of insect-eating bats in the eastern and southern U.S., causing declines approaching 100% in some populations.
 Recent estimates suggest 5.7-6.7 million bats have died over the past seven years.
 This syndrome poses a severe threat to all four of Wisconsin's cave bat species.